Key Takeaways

 1. Increase Sales Revenue

 Revenue goals are among the most valuable targets for measuring sales performance.
-And since revenue is both quantitative and aggressively tracked against monthly, quarterly, and annual benchmarks, they’re also easy to set.
+Since revenue is somewhat straightforward to track and aligns with monthly, quarterly, and annual sales benchmarks, it makes sense to track this no matter what.

-For a SaaS (software-as-a-service) company, revenue goals might look like this:
+For a SaaS (software-as-a-service) company, revenue targets might look like this:

-Increase our MRR (monthly recurring revenue) by 15% within 6 months by improving our cross-selling tactics and customizing our sales pitch to each of our buyer personas.
+Increase our MRR (monthly recurring revenue) by 15% within 6 months by improving cross-selling tactics and customizing our sales pitch for each buyer persona.

 How to Calculate Sales Revenue

-Most of the time, businesses have tools in place to calculate revenue KPIs and sales goals automatically.
+Most of the time, businesses have tools to calculate revenue KPIs and sales goals automatically.
 But if you find yourself doing it by hand, here’s the formula you should use:

 Number of Product Sales x Unit Price of Each Product Sold = Revenue

-Just be aware that if you sell multiple products at different price points, you will need to add up the total revenue for each one to get the overall sales total.
+Remember that if you sell multiple products at different price points, you will sum the total revenue for each one to get the overall sales total.

 How to Achieve a Revenue Goal

-Achieving a new revenue goal is all about finding creative ways to make more money.
-You can do that by funneling more leads into your sales cycle — via cold calling and emailing — or increasing your conversion rates.
+Reaching a new revenue goal involves finding creative ways to improve your bottom line.
+You can funnel more leads into your sales cycle through cold calling and emailing or expanding your product offerings.
 No matter your approach, there’s a strategy out there that will work for you.

 2. Close More Deals

-If you want to increase win rates, you have a few different options to choose from.
-You can track the number of deals your sales team closes overall, or you can see how many each sales rep closes individually.
+To increase win rates, you can track the number of deals your sales team closes collectively or monitor individual targets.
 If you want a clear picture of your team’s success, though, it’s best to do both.
 Here’s what the combination of team and personal goals might look like:

 As a team, close 15 deals per month by the end of Q2, using a consultative selling approach.

-Individually, use sales best practices to close 3 deals each month by the time we start Q3.
+Individually, aim to close three deals each month by Q3.

 How to Calculate Deals Closed